logzio/logz-docs/_source/user-guide/users/permissions.md

   - shalper
 ---

-To maintain your account's security, account admins can add and remove users as needed.
-You can change user access permissions at any time.

-Users who are part of the main account will have access to all sub accounts and timeless accounts.
-To limit user access,consider adding users only to the sub accounts and timeless accounts that they will need to search.
+User roles determine their permissions and access level.

+There are 4 permission levels: Main account Admin / User, Sub account Admin / User.
+Below is a list of user permissions by account type and user rule.

-To keep your data even more secure, limit the number of admins in each account.
+As always, limit the number of admins in each account, to keep your data even more secure.

 ## Main account